-The old mainframe system in ERV Denmark was closed, and the new system NIS became the sole system of registration of policies and claims.
+The old mainframe system in ERV Sweden was closed, and the new system NIS became the sole system of registration of policies and claims in our Nordic company.
 NIS has been selected to support ERV Nordic's vision of becoming aligned in how we do things and be more business driven.
 The system enables customization of our products and offerings to the benefit of our partners, and it promises to substantially improve how we process policies and claims.